Bell Labs Holmdel Complex: History

-Early radio research
+Early research

-The history of the site as a research facility began in 1929, when Bell Laboratories purchased farmland in Holmdel, New Jersey to establish a radio reception laboratory.
-This new facility was intended to replace a smaller tract in Cliffwood, New Jersey which had been used from 1919 to 1930.
-The Holmdel laboratory, operating together with a transmitter laboratory in Deal, New Jersey, was used by the Bell Labs Radio Research Division to conduct experiments on shortwave radio transmission and reception.
-The objective of these facilities was the development of apparatus and methods to improve the reliability of the Bell System's transatlantic radiotelephone services.
+Bell Telephone Laboratories had used the site since 1929, when it purchased farmland in Holmdel, New Jersey, to establish a radio reception laboratory.
+This new facility replaced a smaller tract in Cliffwood, New Jersey, used from 1919 to 1930.
+The Holmdel laboratory, operating with a transmitter laboratory in Deal, New Jersey, was used by the Bell Labs Radio Research Division to conduct experiments on shortwave radio transmission and reception to improve the reliability of the Bell System's transatlantic radiotelephone services.
+The laboratory, a single-story building with a clapboard facade, was an auxiliary location for the main Bell Laboratories Building in New York City.
+The old laboratory building, also known as the Hendrick Hendrickson House, dated from 1730 and was relocated in 1960, when Saarinen's Bell Labs building was constructed.